 The saddest are these, ‘It might have been.’

 The tale would be adapted for films and songs.
-The Maud Muller character would appear in paintings and prints, and she was used in advertisements for products as diverse as tobacco and baking powder.
+The Maud Muller character would appear in paintings and prints, and she showed up in advertisements for products as diverse as tobacco and baking powder.

 Whittier’s fellow poet Bret Harte even wrote a parody of the poem called Mrs. Judge Jenkins.
 It was one of many parodies of the story.
 In Harte’s version, the Judge and Maud Muller actually do marry, and they live unhappily ever after.
 Harte’s take on the topic of romantic regret: